SerraKD/mildew-detection/README.md

 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

+### Forking the Repository

+- To create a copy of the repository, follow below steps:

+1. Go the repository you want to fork.
+2. Click the 'Fork' button located at the top right corner of the page.

+### Cloning the Repository

+- To clone the repository to your local machine, proceed as follows:

+1. Go the repository you want to clone.
+2. Click the green '<> Code' button and select your preferred cloning option from the list.
+Copy the provided link.
+3. Open your terminal and navigate to the directory where you want to store the cloned repository.
+4. Execute the command 'git clone' followed by the URL you copied earlier.
+5. Press 'Enter' to create a local clone of the repository.

 ## Main Data Analysis and Machine Learning Libraries